ttungl/SDC-term1-Behavioral-Cloning/writeup.md

 This implementation followed the points of [rubric points](https://review.udacity.com/#!/rubrics/432/view).
 The details will be explained in the next sections.

-My submission includes the required files:
+### My submission includes the required files:
 * [model.py](https://github.com/ttungl/SDC-term1-Behavioral-Cloning/blob/master/model.py) script used to create and train the model.
 * [drive.py](https://github.com/ttungl/SDC-term1-Behavioral-Cloning/blob/master/drive.py) script to drive the car.
 * [model.h5](https://github.com/ttungl/SDC-term1-Behavioral-Cloning/blob/master/model.h5) a trained Keras model.
 * [a report](https://github.com/ttungl/SDC-term1-Behavioral-Cloning/blob/master/writeup.md) writeup file.
 * [video.mp4](https://github.com/ttungl/SDC-term1-Behavioral-Cloning/blob/master/video.mp4) (a video recording of your vehicle driving autonomously around the track for at least one full lap).

-#### Quality of Code
+### Quality of Code

-CRITERIA
-MEETS SPECIFICATIONS
-Is the code functional?

 The model provided can be used to successfully operate the simulation.

-Is the code usable and readable?

-The code in model.py uses a Python generator, if needed, to generate data for training rather than storing the training data in memory.
+The code in model.py uses a Python generator, to generate data for training rather than storing the training data in memory.
 The model.py code is clearly organized and comments are included where needed.

-Model Architecture and Training Strategy
+### Model Architecture and Training Strategy

-CRITERIA
-MEETS SPECIFICATIONS
 Has an appropriate model architecture been employed for the task?

 The neural network uses convolution layers with appropriate filter sizes.
 Layers exist to introduce nonlinearity into the model.
 The data is normalized in the model.